 Introductory session for all mentors and mentees.
 Delivery: Dr Kay Guccione

-Mentees and mentors will have chance to refine their objectives for the programme, gain understanding of the types of outcomes that are common for this kind of programme, and hear each other's perspectives.
+Through the workhsop, mentees and mentors will have chance to refine their objectives for the programme, gain understanding of the types of outcomes that are common for this kind of programme, and hear each other's perspectives.
 The session also explains the programme timescales; expected commitment time; confidentiality; evaluation processes; and further mentoring resources that mentees and mentors can expect.

 "I wanted to say also how much I enjoyed the training course.
 I found it incredibly useful and have been recommending it to all my colleagues!
 The final section, when we got to observe the mentoring, was particularly great!"
 Dr Amanda Crawley-Jackson - Mentor (Dept. of French)

 "I found the session very useful yesterday (and I have to confess I was a bit cynical about it beforehand).
 You did an excellent job of de-mystifying the process."
 Prof. Jon Slate - Mentor (Animal & Plant Sciences)

 This session uses cumulative programme research data and participants experiences to help participants: